mhsattarian/mapbox-gl-draw-snap-mode/Readme.md

 #### `overlap`

 Defaults to `true`.
-When creating polygons, if `false`, will use `turf.overlap` on all overlapping polygons to create a polygon that does not overlap existing ones.
+When creating polygons, if `false`, will use `turf.difference` on all overlapping polygons to create a polygon that does not overlap existing ones.

 ### Changing settings